 David Palazón has exhibited his artwork in London at the 291 Gallery, Whitechapel Gallery , FTHo (Flat Time House), House Gallery, Kingly Court Gallery, and the Prince Charles Cinema.
 Other galleries include the Feldman Gallery in Portland (USA), and the Flock Gallery in Newport (UK).
 His award-winning films have been shown internationally at the FIFO 2016 (Festival International du Film Documentaire Oceanien) in Rapa Nui (Easter Island), Oceanographic Adventure Film Festival, Océanopolis in Brest (France), Santa Marta Lighthouse Museum in Cascais (Portugal), International Film Festival Pêcheurs du Monde in Lorient (France), FACA (Festa de Cinema Antropologia e Arte) in Açores island (Portugal), the 44th Dance on Camera Festival by the Film Society at the Lincoln Center in New York, Festival Film Documenter in Yogjakarta (Indonesia), Jamboree Club (Barcelona), Rubin Museum of Art in New York City, Jogja Netpac Asian Film Festival in Yogjakarta (Indonesia), the 9th Mostra Internacional de Videodança de São Carlos in São Paulo (Brasil), Culture Unplugged Film Festival (India), St Kilda Film Festival in Port Phillip (Australia), INSTIDOC in Maputo (Mozambique), International Film Festival Documentaire Oceanien in Papeete (Tahiti), Pasifika Film & Arts Festival in Sydney, the 10th Indian Fisheries & Aquaculture Forum in Lucknow (India), Intimate Lens Festival of Visual Ethnography in Caserta (Italy), International Nature Film Festival (Estonia), Festival de Cinéma de Douarnenez (France), International Ethnographic Film Festival of Quebec (Canada), Nordic Anthropological Film Association Film Festival (Iceland), Fundação Oriente, Dili (Timor-Leste), APERTURE South Pacific Etnhographic Film Festival in Melbourne, Maha Art Gallery in Bali, Jagiellonian University (Krakow), Brisbane International Film Festival, Museum & Art Gallery of the Northern Territory (Darwin), Cinemateca de Lisboa (Portugal), Brasilidade Festival at the Palacio do Itamaraty in Rio de Janeiro (Brasil), Luanda International Film Festival (Angola), European Film Festival in Casa Europa (Timor-Leste), Clube Literário do Porto (Portugal), Cinema Nuovo Eden in Breccia (Italy), Cinematheque de Tangiers (Morocco), and the Toyota Museum during the World Expo 2005 in Aichi (Japan).

-David is always open to big and small commissions and collaborations anywhere in the planet.
-The best way to get in touch with him is by email.
+David is always opened to big and small commissions and collaborations anywhere in the planet.
+Get in touch with him by email and follow him in Facebook, Instagram, Vimeo, Pinterest, Research Gate, Academia and the Saatchi Art.